French Resistance: Nazi occupation

 After the Battle of France and the second French-German armistice, the lives of the French continued unchanged at first.
-The German occupation authorities and the Vichy régime became increasingly brutal and intimidating.
+However the German occupation authorities and the Vichy régime became increasingly brutal and intimidating.
 Most civilians remained neutral, but both the occupation of French territory and German policy inspired the formation of paramilitary groups dedicated to both active and passive resistance.

 One of the conditions of the armistice was that the French must pay for their own occupation.
 This amounted to about 20 million German Reichsmarks per day, a sum that, in May 1940, was approximately equivalent to four hundred million French francs.
 The artificial exchange rate of the Reichsmark versus the franc had been established as one mark to twenty francs.
 Due to the overvaluation of German currency, the occupiers were able to make seemingly fair and honest requisitions and purchases while operating a system of organized plunder.
 Prices soared, leading to widespread food shortages and malnutrition, particularly among children, the elderly, and members of the working class engaged in physical labour.
-Labour shortages also plagued the French economy because hundreds of thousands of French workers were requisitioned and transferred to Germany for compulsory labour under the Service du Travail Obligatoire (STO).
+Labour shortages also plagued the French economy because hundreds of thousands of French workers were requisitioned and transferred to Germany for compulsory labour under the Service du travail obligatoire (STO).

 The labour shortage was worsened by the large number of French prisoners of war held in Germany.
 Beyond these hardships and dislocations, the occupation became increasingly unbearable.
 Regulations, censorship, propaganda and nightly curfews all played a role in establishing an atmosphere of fear and repression.
 French women consorting with German soldiers angered many French men, though often the women had to do so to acquire food for themselves and their families.